In 2018 there were approximately 507,000 (yes, 0.5 Million!) work-related musculoskeletal (MSK) disorder cases.

 If there is no easy way to ascertain the weight of a load, a quick shove or nudge can indicate whether outside help will be needed.
 Know your limits, and don’t hesitate to ask for help when needed.

 It is always preferable to lift and put down a heavy object close to the height at which it will be carried.
-Appropriately stage materials that must be moved whenever possible.
+Appropriately stage/prepare materials that must be moved, where possible to do so.

 Approach the load evenly, with your feet about shoulder-width apart.
 Move the center of your body as close as possible to its center before lowering yourself to lift the object.